GoogleCloudPlatform/document-intake-accelerator/README.md

 ## Installation
 ### Terraform
-Run init step (will prepare for terraform execution and do terraform apply with auto-approve):
+Run init step to provision required resources in GCP (will run terraform apply with auto-approve):
 ```shell
 ./init.sh
 ```
+This command will take ~15 minutes to complete.

 > If Cloud shell times out during the operation, a workaround is to use `nohup` command to make sure a command does not exit when Cloud Shell times out.
 >